-DISCLAIMER: This is not a sponsored post nor am I, in any way, affiliated with the following companies.
+DISCLAIMER: This is not a sponsored post nor am I, in any way, affiliated with the brands and/or companies mentioned in this post.

 This post has been sitting in my drafts for months, and I finally got around to finishing it today.
 As you may have heard, blogging is fun, but is also tedious.
 Gone are the days when one just whips up a post without even thinking about what cover photo should go with it.
 However, blogging, like technology, evolves over time.